 Directors are not currently paid fees for attending Board or Committee meetings.
 Non-employee directors are generally compensated with non-qualified stock options as determined by the Board of Directors from time to time.
-The non-employee directors currently hold non-qualified stock options to purchase an aggregate of 216,400 shares of Common Stock, including options to purchase an aggregate of 12,000 shares granted during fiscal 2000.
-All such options have an exercise price equal to the fair market value of a share of Common Stock on the date of grant and expire five to ten years after the date of grant.
+The non-employee directors currently hold non-qualified stock options to purchase an aggregate of 218,400 shares of Common Stock.
+All such options have an exercise price equal to the fair market value of a share of Common Stock on the date of grant and expire ten years after the date of grant.
 Such options vest over five year periods commencing on the date of grant.
 In addition, Messrs.
-Grierson and Fredrickson are reimbursed for their travel-related expenses incurred in attending meetings of the Board of Directors.
+Grierson, Meslow, and Fredrickson are reimbursed for their travel-related expenses incurred in attending meetings of the Board of Directors.